opencanarias/taple-sdk-ios/examples/basic_example/README.md

 If we execute again the `curl --location 'http://localhost:3000/api/subjects'` we should be able to see that our *Governance* is now updated and with the configuration that we specified before.

 ## Mobile Demo
-TODO: Refactor
-First, we need the `TapleSDK` *.aar* to our mobile project.
-We can achieve this by downloading it from the releases or building it ourselves, as shown in the main `README.md` of the project.
-Once we have this, we should put it inside the `libs` folder.
-Depending on whether you compile the library or download it, you may need to adjust its name in the `build.gradle.kts` file.
+First, we need the `taple_sdk` to be compiled locally, or we can use the default .zip file in the release section to have the binaries (in this case, we don't have to do anything).
+Once we get the binaries, we can proceed to open Xcode and select the basic_example folder.

 We need to configure the app for the current *Bootstrap Node* and Governance configuration.
-To do this, we will modify the `Config.kt` that is in this project.
+To do this, we will modify the `Config.swift` that is in this project.

-Once we configure it, we can compile the app running the Gradle script called `gradlew assembleRelease`.
-This script will generate an APK inside `app/build/outputs/apk/release`.
-We need to install this APK in an emulator or on a physical device.

-When we have the app installed, we can launch it and follow the next steps to verify Taple:
+Once we configure it, we can compile the app and run it in Xcode.
+Once it is launched, we should follow the next steps to verify Taple:

 1. Start the taple node and, very importantly, wait a couple of seconds to update the Governance in the mobile
 2. Once we got the updated Governance we can create a subject and check it in the *Bootstrap Node* with the `getGovernances` petition previously used